Croatia on a map

 Croatia coast

 But what makes Croatia really exceptional for gluten-free travelers is how widely accommodating it is.
-Gluten free Croatia has essentially gone mainstream.
+Gluten-free Croatia has essentially gone mainstream.
 In cities like Zagreb, Split, and Dubrovnik, you’ll find gluten-free sections at supermarkets, dedicated gluten-free bakeries and cafes, and restaurants with extensive gluten-free menus clearly marked.
-When it comes to gluten free travel in Croatia, perhaps the most pleasant surprise was how widely gluten-free products were available at supermarkets across the country.
+When it comes to gluten-free travel in Croatia, perhaps the most pleasant surprise was how widely gluten-free products were available at supermarkets across the country.
 Even smaller grocery stores in places like Dubrovnik had huge gluten-free sections stocked with bread, pasta, crackers, baking mixes, and more.
 Having those staples on hand made traveling gluten-free a total breeze.

 Gluten Free Croatia Adventures